India looks forward to boosting ties with Maldives, committed to support capacity building: PM Modi | Politics

 - Ghana

-India looks forward to deepening its partnership with the Maldives, Prime Minister Narendra Modi said on Saturday, as he met prominent Maldivian leaders, including Vice President Uz Hussain Mohamed.
+India looks forward to deepening its partnership with the Maldives, Prime Minister Narendra Modi said on Saturday, as he met several Maldivian leaders, including Vice President Uz Hussain Mohamed Latheef.

 Modi is in the Maldives on a two-day visit.

-He also welcomed the formation of the India-Maldives Parliamentary Friendship Group in the 20th Majlis.

-"India remains committed to supporting capacity building in the Maldives," the prime minister said.
+''India remains committed to supporting capacity building in the Maldives,'' the prime minister said.
+The Speaker thanked Modi for India's continued commitment to enhancing ties with the Maldives and between the two democracies, Jaiswal said.

+Modi also interacted with the Indian community in the Maldives and commended their contribution to the Indian Ocean archipelago's progress. ''The Indian diaspora continues to be one of the strongest bridges between India and the world.
+We are very proud of our diaspora,'' he said in a post on X.

+Jaiswal said on X that the prime minister appreciated the diaspora's contributions in ''building upon the strong and vibrant people-to-people ties between India and the Maldives.
+The Indian community in Maldives is a key pillar of the enduring India-Maldives friendship.''
+He also interacted with the beneficiaries of the Indian Technical and Economic Cooperation (ITEC) Programme, which focuses on capacity building. ''The group included police officials, government officials, paramedics and nurses.
+They truly embody the spirit of the India-Maldives friendship and the deep-rooted ties that unite our two nations,'' he said on X. Earlier in the day, Prime Minister Modi also met former Maldivian president Mohamed Nasheed.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)